 The goal of integration is to bring together the data or functions of one application with that of another.
 Automation between various business applications is something application integration aims to unite.
 Sharing common data and business rules so that users do not have to manually enter data and processes into each application when they need to run a job.

 An integrated asset management system means you can expand your single source of truth around your assets and activities to all your offices no matter where in the world they are located.
-Disseminate the responsibility of managing assets and auditing to each site or person to get real-time information and asset tracking.
+Disseminate the responsibility of managing assets and auditing to each site or person.

 Look beyond simple expense-line trimming and focus on optimising the business value of information technology.Ten business ideas